O JARGON BUSTER

 - INVOC

 - Inverness Orienteering club.
-Britain's most northerly club.
+Britain's most northerly

 - IOF

 - International Orienteering Federation.
-The world governing
+The world

-body of our sport.
+governing body of our sport.
 Web

 site.